ccardea/github.io/_drafts/slots.md

         self._slot_0 = 'This is slot 0'
         self._slot_1 = 'This is slot 1'
 ```
-An interactive session looks like this:
+An interpreter session looks like this:
 ```
 >>> x = Example()
 >>> print(x._slot_0)